un-tor/un-tor-obsidian/_Assets/Reference/Cultures/Dwarves of Durn's Folk.md

 #### NAUGRIM
 Dwarves are shorter than Men, but their work as miners and smiths endows them with powerful arms and shoulders.
 Yet, they still favour shorter weapons over longer ones.
 > Dwarven adventurers cannot use the following pieces of war gear: great bow, great spear, and great shield.

+#### Baruk Khazad!
+> Once per combat when in a Forward stance your attack roll is <abbr title="Roll 2 feat die and take best.">Favoured</abbr> and can attempt Intimidate Foe combat task as a secondary action.